Kinkandju/rsschool-cv-old/cv.md

 - test performance with Lighthouse;
 - support cross-browser, including IE11, and cross-platform (Android, IOS);
 - use the graphical online editor Figma.

+## English language
+My English level at the moment is A2 (Pre-Intermediate).